-If the events' organiser cancels the booking less than 4 weeks before the date of hire there will be no refund on the hire charge.
+If the event organiser cancels the booking less than 4 weeks before the date of hire of the park or open space, there will be no refund on the hire charge.

-Where an event is cancelled due to circumstances beyond the event organiser's control, for example adverse weather conditions and natural disasters including force majeure and where the council is provided with reasonable notice, the council may offer a refund of the hire fees, additional service costs and any deposit at its sole discretion but this will only be paid if the costs the council has incurred are covered.
+Where an event is cancelled/ postponed by the organiser due to circumstances beyond the event organiser's control, for example adverse weather conditions and natural disasters including force majeure and where the Council is provided with reasonable notice, the Council may offer an alternative date or venue for the event.

+Additional service costs and any deposit will only be paid if the costs the Council has incurred are covered.
 The non-operating days would be taken into consideration in these circumstances.
-The council will be recovering the full costs incurred including any things they have to put in place to assist with cancelling the event.
+The Council will recover the full costs incurred, including any things they have to put in place to assist with cancelling the event.

-14. Legislation
+14.Legislation

-All events must conform to relevant legislation, including but not limited to:
+All events must conform to relevant legislation, these include but are not limited to:

 - Health & Safety at Work Act 1974

 - Health & Safety (First Aid) Regulations 1981

 - Data Protection Act 1998

 - Equality Act 2010

 - The Management of Health & Safety at Work Regulations 1999

 - RIDDOR 1995

 - Food Hygiene (England) Regulations 2006

 - Town and Country Planning Act 1947 and 1990

 - Licensing Act 2003

 - The Children's Act 1989

 - Fire Regulatory Reform (Fire Safety) Order 2005

 - Firework Regulations 2004

 - Safety at Sports Ground Act 1975

 - Private Security Industry Act 2001

 - Environmental Protection Act 1990

 - Noise Act 1996

 - Croydon Council Byelaws

+- COSHH